hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 _Image acquired from the [Harvard Biomedical Data Management Website](https://datamanagement.hms.harvard.edu/data-lifecycle)_

 ### Plan and Design
 You should approach your sequencing project in a very similar way you do with any biological experiment, and ideally, begins with a good **experimental design**.
 You want to think about experiment at the outsete and collect appropriate samples such that you have enough statistical power to make the comparisons you need.
 In a later lesson, we delve more into the details of planning and the [experimental design considerations](02_experimental_planning_considerations.md).
+Planning for your computational work is just as important.
+Every computational analysis you do is going to spawn many files and you will want to think about short-term storage options for your data and computational resources for analyzing it.

 ### Collect and Create
 The next step is preparing samples as required.
 During this stage it is important to keep track of how the experiment was performed, making sure to clearly document the source of starting materials and kits used.
 It is also best practice to include any information about any small variations within the experiment (across the different samples being prepared) or any changes relative to standard experiment protocols.
 This collection of information serves as the metadata of the experiment which will prove to be very useful during the analysis stage.